Linrad home page.

 Linrad can use the network to split the processing between several computers, to allow several operators listen simultaneously at different signals received by the same antenna and to send data to various other programs such as watzo.

-There is a Linrad mailing list: http://groups-beta.google.com/group/linrad This list is intended for information exchange and questions about Linrad and related issues on computer and radio hardware.
+There is a Linrad mailing list: https://groups.google.com/g/linrad This list is intended for information exchange and questions about Linrad and related issues on computer and radio hardware.

 If you have questions about Linrad, have a look at Linrad Mailing List Archives.